Non-Halo Structures and their Effects on Gravitational Lensing: Introduction

 Various competing DM models predict different features on cosmological scales, which opens up the opportunity to distinguish them observationally.
 For instance, sterile neutrino warm dark matter (WDM), with masses $\gtrsim 3\,{\text{keV}}$ \citep[e.g.][for a review]{Boyarsky2019}, or ultra-light axion-like particles with masses of $\sim10^{-20}\,{\text{eV}}$ forming a condensate of `fuzzy' DM \citep[FDM, e.g.][for a review]{Niemeyer2020}, are in agreement with all large-scale structure data but predict smooth rather than clumpy cosmic structure below a particle-mass-dependent scale.
 These differences are expected to affect various cosmological observables thus it becomes possible to constrain DM candidates and their properties.

-There are currently three main venues to constrain DM with astrophysical observations: i) The number and properties of Milky Way satellites; although these are found to be severely affected by astrophysical processes such as gas cooling and supernova explosions \citep[e.g.][]{Dekel1986,Ogiya2011,Pontzen2012,Zolotov2012,Arraki2014}, these galaxies are still sensitive to the amount of primordial small scale structure. ii) The amplitude of small-scale clustering of gas as measured by the Lyman-$\alpha$ forest.
-This method has put strong constraints on both WDM and FDM models down to scales that are now quite degenerate with astrophysical processes \citep[e.g.][]{Narayanan2000, Viel2013, Irsic2017,Kobayashi2017}. iii) Perturbations in strong gravitational lensing which are becoming increasingly competitive in constraining the nature of DM thanks to recent advances in modelling \citep{Vegetti2018, Gilman2019, Hsueh2019, Gilman2020}.
-We refer to \cite{Enzi2020} for recent constraints and comparisons of these various methods.
+There are currently four main venues to constrain DM with astrophysical observations: i) The number and properties of Milky Way satellites; although these are found to be severely affected by astrophysical processes such as gas cooling and supernova explosions \citep[e.g.][]{Dekel1986,Ogiya2011,Pontzen2012,Zolotov2012,Arraki2014}, these galaxies are still sensitive to the amount of primordial small scale structure. ii) The amplitude of small-scale clustering of gas as measured by the Lyman-$\alpha$ forest.
+This method has put strong constraints on both WDM and FDM models down to scales that are now quite degenerate with astrophysical processes \citep[e.g.][]{Narayanan2000, Viel2013, Irsic2017,Kobayashi2017}. iii) Perturbations to star density in stellar streams \citep[e.g.][]{Yoon2011, Banik2018,Banik2019,Hermans2020} have provided constraints on the population of sub-haloes around the MW and conversely the model of DM needed to produce this population. iv) Perturbations in strong gravitational lensing which are becoming increasingly competitive in constraining the nature of DM thanks to recent advances in modelling \citep{Inoue2015a, Vegetti2018, Gilman2019, Hsueh2019, Gilman2020}.
+Recently, efforts have been made by the community to combine these various probes to reach more stringent constraints on the cosmological parameters \citep[see e.g.][]{Enzi2020, Nadler2021}

 In this paper, we will focus on constraints obtained with observations of light fluxes of strongly-lensed quasars.
 The images of multiply-lensed high-redshift quasars originate from different light paths and have potentially encountered different structures which produce secondary lensing effects.
 This leads to anomalies in the flux-ratios of the images which cannot be explained by the main lens alone.
 These ``anomalies'' are found to be sensitive to even very small DM structures, and can therefore be used to constrain the warmth of DM.
 Recent analyses of quadruply-lensed quasars have found that DM has to be colder than a thermal relic mass of $m_\chi < 5.2$ keV to explain the measured perturbations in the lensing signal \citep{Gilman2019, Hsueh2019, Gilman2020}.